Young Victims of Crime Service

 - Support to access local clubs and groups to maintain regular interaction with peers.

-- 1 to 1 or family counselling via our partner Relate, where appropriate.
+- 1 to 1 or family counselling via our partners Relate and Barnardo’s, where appropriate.

 - Staff led webinars to keep young people connected.